 Lipspeakers are professionals trained in reformulating spoken discourse to make it easier for Deaf people to lip-read.
 Lipspeakers are suitable for Deaf people whose preferred communication method is lip-reading.

 This service is to assist Deafblind clients to communicate in a variety of ways.
 People who are Deafblind use a range of communication methods, depending on their residual sight and hearing.
 Some can hear speech, lip-read and/or use sign language within a specified visual frame.
 Others prefer a form of tactile communication such as hands on BSL or Deafblind manual.

-Remark! can support and advise you in your application for Access to Work funding.
-For more information watch the video in the Access to Work section below.
+Remark!
+Interpreting can offer support and guidance with your Access to Work application.
+For more information about Access to Work, take a look at the BSL video below.

 Deaf Awareness training is one of our most popular workshops with both corporate clients and individuals.
 Our bespoke Deaf Awareness training packages are delivered through Remark!
 Training.